wp-plugins/add-to-feedly/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin provides a widget to Display a beautiful "Follow on Feedly" banner.
+This plugin provides a widget to Display a "Follow on Feedly" banner in your sidebar.

 == Description ==

-This plugin provides a widget to Display a beautiful "Follow on Feedly" banner which will make easier for users adding RSS feed url to Feedly reader.
+Feedly users can subscribe your RSS feed just by clicking the banner "Follow on Feedly" that this plugin provides.
+You can show the banner in English or Spanish.
+Los usuarios de Feedly pueden suscribirse facilmente a tus RSS con tan solo hacer clic sobre el banner "Sigueme en Feedly" que proporciona este plugin.
+El banner esta disponible en Ingles y Español.

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Uncompress the file and upload the folder 'add-to-feedly' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Go to 'Widgets' menu and drag and drop 'Add to Feedly' widget to your prefered sidebar
+4. Configure the widget: select Language and fill in the URL of your RSS Feed
+5. Clic on "Save"

 == Frequently asked questions ==
 Not yet